 Psychosis is a severe mental condition that greatly impacts the way the brain processes information causing one to break from reality.
 The condition can cause one to see, hear, or even believe things that aren’t real.
 However, it is important to know that psychosis is a symptom, not an illness itself.
-It is usually a result of psychotic disorders such as Bipolar Disorder and Schizophrenia.
+It is usually a result of psychotic disorders such as Bipolar Disorder and Schizophrenia, which involve episodes of psychosis.

 The Psychiatric Times study, with Dr. Brain Miller, explained that it is “estimated that 47% of patients with schizophrenia also had a lifetime comorbid diagnosis of a substance use disorder” and that “cannabis is one of the commonly used” among those.
 They go on to explain that cannabidiol (CBD) can decrease psychotic symptoms as well as improving cognitive functioning in patients with schizophrenia but it is tetrahydrocannabinol (THC) that can induce psychosis and cognitive impairment.